Training Your Dog With Positive Reinforcement

 Getting Started With Positive Dog Training

-Timing is the key with positive reinforcement dog training.
+Timing is also key with positive reinforcement dog training.
 Your dog must be rewarded immediately for responding appropriately to a cue.
 That is, through a reinforcement (food), your dog will associate particular behaviors with actual rewards.
 Consistency is also essential.
 Everyone in the family should use the same cue system and should never reinforce the wrong behavior.
 For example, if you cue your dog to sit, he should be given a dog treat the moment his behind hits the ground.
 If you wait until he stand up again, the moment will be lost and he will think he is getting rewarded for standing.

 Using Positive Rewards: Play, Treats, Or Toys

 Most dogs will happily work for tasty dog treats.
 You should choose treats that are small, soft, and easily broken apart.
 Treats should be highly valued by your dog and easily consumed.
 It is difficult to train a dog when he spends valuable time chewing and swallowing the reward treat.
 You want your dog to quickly eat her treat and look to you for more.
 Experiment with several different treats and find out which ones work best.
+PupLife carries a nice variety of healthy Dog Training Treats that work great for positive reinforcement.

 For dogs that are not motivated by food, try training using praise (happy talk).
-If your dog is motivated by toys, try rewarding him with a game of fetch.
+If your dog is motivated by Dog Toys, try rewarding him with a game of fetch.
 Some dogs are motivated by the company of other dogs.
 In this situation, the reward is play time with doggy pals.

 Continuous Positive Reinforcement